 Orran Krieger founded the Center for Cloud Innovation in the Spring of 2013.
-He is a Resident Fellow of the Hariri Institute and a Research Professor in the Computer Science Department at Boston University.
+He is a Resident Fellow of the Hariri Institute and a Professor of the Practice at the Department of Electrical and Computer Engineering at Boston University.
 Current projects include the Massachusetts Open Cloud, and EbbRT, a new operating system for cloud computing.
 His previous work includes vCloud at VMware, and leading the Advanced Operating Systems Research Department at IBM.

 Architectures for scalable, elastic systems that enable large-scale on-demand computing

 Distributed Systems; Internet and Cloud Computing; Safety Certification of Systems and Networks